KalaKit/KalaWindow/readme.md

 ## How to build from source

-The compiled executable and its files will be placed to /release and /debug relative to the build stage
+The compiled binaries will be placed to /release and /debug relative to the build stage

 ### On Windows